Weather of 2007: February 27 – March 2

-March 1.
-On March 2, over 2 inches of rain fell in New York City and snow, sleet and freezing rain fell in the interior Northeast.

-Omaha, Nebraska was under a blizzard warning for the first time in 9 years, with much of the city receiving a foot (30.5 cm) or more of snow, and thunder snow as reported at the beginning of the storm.
-Wind speeds in Omaha were clocked as high as 58 miles per hour, creating snow drifts in outlying areas up to 8 feet depth.
-The entire state of Iowa was placed under a State of Emergency by Governor Chet Culver while large stretches of Interstate 80 were shut down.
-The National Guard came into the area to bring generators to restore power until utility lines were repaired.

 Several areas in Manitoba as well as the Northern Plains received over 8 in of snow with portions of Wisconsin receiving 16 in, 17 in for parts of Iowa, 12–25 in in parts of Minnesota with the highest accumulations falling in the northwest suburbs of the twin cities metropolitan region, (Anoka, Champlin, Maple Grove, Plymouth, Rogers)., and up to 21 in across the Dakotas.
 Portions of Ontario and Quebec from Sault Ste.
 Marie to Montreal (including Sudbury, North Bay and Ottawa) received between 6 and 10 inches of snow (15–25 cm) on March 2.
 80,000 customers lost power in the province with localized heavy amount across the Appalachians.
 Although Toronto did not receive large amounts of snow around 10 cm, hours of freezing rain that followed created a hazardoussituation the next day when the temperature rose in the city core and under the CN Tower causing massive chunks of ice sheets to cascade off the buildings hundreds of metres below, breaking some vehicle windows in a hotel parking lot.
 It forced City police to close the Gardiner Expressway on March 5.

 The storm with the tornadoes and snow was blamed for 39 deaths including 10 in Alabama, 1 in Missouri, 9 in Georgia, two in Manitoba, two in Ontario, one in Minnesota, three in Michigan, one in Nebraska, four in North Dakota, one in Massachusetts and four in Wisconsin.

-March

-March 3–4

-Portions of northern China and Mongolia were hit by the worst winter storm in over 50 years.
-The provinces of Liaoning and Shenyang had adopted emergency measures in able to cope with the storm which shut down numerous highways and canceled numerous flights while disrupting train service.
-Strong winds created snow drifts of up to 2 meters deep.